wonjae-lee-2/scripts/README.md

 2. Create an elastic IP.

-2. Launch an EC2 m6i.large instance with the IAM role and the elastic IP.
+2. Launch an EC2 m6i.large instance with the IAM role and the elastic IP in the region `us-east-1`.

 3. Add an inbound rule to open ports for PostgreSQL (5432) and Trino (8080).